TommySpecs/LychParlour-photography/README.md

 ### user aims

 #### client goals
+gain inspiration
+to locate a photographer in their area find a collaberator to purchase prints

 #### First time visitor goals
+to feel calm and welcome
+gain an insight into my styleto invite them to look at my gallery to hire media to buy prints

 #### returning visitor goals
+repeat hire
+to show others
+to see gallery updates
+find offers/deals

 ## User Experience design (UXD)
 -discuss accessibility -

 #### colour scheme
--screen shots of colour scheme and why used-
+-screen shots of colour scheme and why used- white and earth tones,

 #### typography
+google fonts
+Lato
+oswald fonts

 #### image sourcing
+unsplash
+pexels

 ---